fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 writer.close()
 ```

-On my system, the conversion from the CSV to Parquet takes about 190
+On my system, the conversion from the CSV file to Parquet takes about
-seconds.
-Reading the parquet file can be done with:
+190 seconds.
+Reading the Parquet file can be done with:

 ```python
 data = pq.ParquetDataset(out_path).read()
 ```

-With this approach the dataset is in memory, and for this large
+With this approach the dataset is in memory, just like we were using
-dataset, on my system, I need to be careful with what is running on my
+R. Again on my system, I need to be careful with what is running on my
 system (I can't have my web browser open for instance) to be able to
-load this without running out of memory.
+load this without running out of memory and crashing my Python
+session.

 ## The Dataset API in Python

-To load the CSV file with the Dataset API:
+To load the CSV file with the Dataset API, we use the `dataset()`
+function:

 ```python
 import pyarrow.dataset as ds